-Previously, other Spitzer researchers discovered hot spots near the Cassiopeia A supernova remnant and recognized the spots' importance as light echoes of the original blast.
+Other Spitzer researchers discovered hot spots near the Cassiopeia A supernova remnant and recognized their importance as light echoes of the original blast.
 Dwek and Arendt used Spitzer data to probe this hot dust and pin down the cause of the echoes more precisely.

-Six knots of silicate dust near the remnant show temperatures between -173 and -123 degrees Celsius (-280 and -190 degrees Fahrenheit).
-Although this might seem frigid by earthly standards, such temperatures are downright hot compared to typical interstellar dust.
+Six knots of silicate dust near the remnant show temperatures between -280 degrees and -190 degrees Fahrenheit.
+Although this might seem frigid by Earthly standards, such temperatures are downright hot compared to typical interstellar dust.

-"They've identified the precise event during the demolition of the star that produces the echo we see," said Michael Werner, the project scientist for Spitzer at NASA's Jet Propulsion Laboratory in Pasadena, Calif.
+"They've identified the precise event during the demolition of the star that produces the echo we see," says Michael Werner, the Project Scientist for Spitzer at NASA's Jet Propulsion Laboratory in Pasadena, Calif.

 Light from the explosion reached Earth in the 17th century, but no one noticed.
 The Spitzer find gives astronomers a second chance to study the supernova as it unfolds.

 Although the explosion originally escaped detection, its aftermath -- a hot, expanding gas cloud known as Cassiopeia A (Cas A, for short) -- is one of the best-studied supernova remnants.
 The blast zone lies 11,000 light-years away in the constellation Cassiopeia.